lukejamesk/iracing-setup-downloader/README.md

 ## Core Package

-The core package (`@p1doks-downloader/p1doks-download`) contains the main downloader functionality as a library.
+The core package (`@p1doks-downloader/p1doks-download`) contains the main iRacing setup downloader functionality as a library.
 It's designed to be used by other packages (like the Electron app) rather than run directly.

 ```typescript
 import {runDownload, Config} from "@p1doks-downloader/p1doks-download";